silentknight0/Recognize-named-entities-on-Twitter-with-LSTMs/README.md

 # Recognize-named-entities-on-Twitter-with-LSTMs
-Using a recurrent neural network to solve Named Entity Recognition (NER) problem.
 NER is a common task in natural language processing systems.
 It serves for extraction such entities from the text as persons, organizations, locations, etc. In this task I experimented to recognize named entities from Twitter.

 For example, we want to extract persons' and organizations' names from the text.
 Than for the input text: